 A few moments later one of the BBC staff returned.
 “As I thought” she said, “Clive thinks they’re of interest so we’ll be filming you as soon as we get a slot”.
 Well Clive sure has a funny way of showing it!
 I had been sure she was about to break rejection to me gently.

-Almost immediately we were take to a table, dabbed down by a jolly make-up lady (my son refused to have anything put on him) and we were seated with Clive as he talked me through my items.
+Almost immediately we were take to a table, dabbed down by a jolly make-up lady (my son refused to have anything put on him) and we were seated with Clive as he talked me through my items, pointing out the details that I had pointed out to him earlier that day.
 The second the cameras were rolling he came over all jolly and twinkly and avuncular – but I suppose if you have to keep that pace up for 12 hours, you have to ration your goodwill and good humour rather.

 Half-way through filming the sky grew suddenly grey and rain stated to fall.
 I was torn between the desire to keep things going and the urge of the collector to throw herself bodily across the books to protect them from the drops.
 By the end of the interview there were 4 people holding light-boards and umbrellas over us.
-It turns out these people weren’t motivated by the desire to protect my First Editions but to finish the scene.
 Having filmed the piece they then had to focus on the hand-movements and shoot those separately.
 Trying to keep the continuity was like trying to re-place the ball after a foul shot in snooker.
 During the interview I had foolishly gone to move a book and Clive (in rather un-avuncular fashion) actually slapped my hand away!
 The director and cameraman were lynx-eyed on the position of the books, re-tracing our hand movements from one to another to enable close-ups.

 And that was it.
 I was bundled away to make room for a collection of posh ceramic jewellery.
-The new series of AR (as we conoscenti call it) starts in September, at which time I’ll find out when the “Tomorrows Antiques” episode will be shown.
+The new series of AR starts in September, at which time I’ll find out when the “Tomorrows Antiques” episode will be shown.